daos-stack/segy-daos/README.md

 * DAOS_Segy mapping target is to convert seismic data stored in segy files back to its native format through utilizing the DAOS API and object storage.
 * This will help get rid of segy files(widely used in seismic processing) constraints by directly accessing the required data(traces) saving the time wasted in passing through all data stored.

-##Run DAOS-SEIS mapping test.
+##Prepare tests
+* Make sure you have the original seismic unix running.
+* Run ./scripts/daos_seis_prepare_tests.sh to download two shot files of the BP model, and calculate the cdp and offset header values.

+##DAOS-SEIS mapping tests.
 * Make sure you have daos_server and daos_agent processes running.
 * Make sure to export needed shared libraries
    eg: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/daosteam/mirna/daos-segy/build/dfs_helper_build:/home/daosteam/mirna/daos-segy/build/client/seis_build:
-* Make sure first to download two segy files.
-   eg: BP model segy files through the following link: https://wiki.seg.org/wiki/2004_BP_velocity_estimation_benchmark_model
 * Create a pool using dmg pool create command.
 * Run ./scripts/daos_seis_tests.sh <pool_uuid> <container_uuid> <ranklist>, will mount the downloaded segy files, and run a series of seismic processing commands:
  	* Parse the segy file and build the DAOS-SEIS mapping graph.